shrBadihi/ARDiff_Equiv_Checking/README.md

 /.../path-to-ARDiff_Equiv_Checking-folder/benchmarks/
 ```
 ## Running ARDiff on Our Benchmark
+You can run each pair of methods in the benchmark indivually (similar to the Example) or run all of them in a sequence by running the script we provided.

-We provided three scripts for running the benchmark used for the evaluation, each corresponds to one operating system.
+There are three scripts for running the benchmark, each corresponds to one operating system.
 For example, the following script is for Linux users:
 ```yaml
 cd /.../path-to-ARDiff_Equiv_Checking-folder/Implementation/